ManuUseGitHub/Gloups/README.md

 > For every possibilities, refer to the help.md file or with command run  ```$ gulp helpMe```.
 > Some of them can make the experiance better such as the ```--essential``` option if Gloups is too much verbose for you. just run ```$ gulp task --option(s) --essential``` or shorter : ```$ gulp task -alliases -es```

+## Extras

+More fun stuffs !
+The Gloups project aims to be scallable in terms of implementing the solution but also in user experience.
+This section covers what Gloups can offers to improve its utilization.
+Be aware without further ado, We've been creative to make you saving time !

 ## License
 [MIT][license-link] © [ManuUseGitHub (Jean Luc Emmanuel VERHANNEMAN)](https://www.linkedin.com/in/jean-luc-emmanuel-verhanneman-5a9381ab/)